Community money - invested by the community

 • Our 5th Dragons’ Den was a great success with over 100 local people present who voted for ten more community projects.
 It’s always a fun occasion and is becoming well know in the community (it even prompted a visit from our MP!), getting funds and support out to the projects than need and deserve it.
 Even the projects that don’t win are offered support to develop and improve their offer, this time two of them took us up on this and were subsequently able to secure some funding.

 • We provided match-funding to Writhlington Hall who led a well supported campaign to reduce dangerous parking at school drop-off/pick-up.
-Our funds went towards a fully surfaced car-park that is used by parents/guardians, helping to keep cars off the busy road and junction.
+Our funds went towards a fully surfaced car-park that is used by parents/guardians, helping to reduce the number of parked cars on the busy road and junction.

-• We contributed to the refurbishment of the Radstock Museum Clock Tower, which is now on time and chimes during sociable hours.
+• We contributed to the refurbishment of the Radstock Museum Clock Tower, to be on time and chime during sociable hours.

 • We supported Radstock Town Council by consulting with local people to find out what outdoor exercise equipment they wanted in Springfield Park.

-• We refreshed our knowledge of the area and resident’s needs, taking into account changes in the area such as population, Hope House moving and other aspects.
+• We refreshed our knowledge of the area and resident’s needs, taking into account changes in the area such as population, Hope House GPs relocating and other aspects.

 • The second plan was in development phase.